waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **To-Do:** Mark the Fishing Guru at (3, 2) in the Trashed House (map 62) with a '💡' marker and label "Told me about stolen DIG TM".

 - **Agent Idea:** `progression_blocker_analyzer` - would analyze current goals and map state to hypothesize what is blocking progress and suggest actions to test.

+## 6. Agent Ideas
+- `progression_blocker_analyzer`: An agent to analyze the current state and goals when I'm stuck, hypothesizing potential blockers and suggesting actions to test them.
+This should help me avoid getting fixated on a single failed strategy.